aayush3009/learnspec/README.md

 # LearnSpec: Spectral Analysis with VAE

-A machine learning project for analyzing astronomical spectra from the JADES survey using Variational Autoencoders (VAE) and clustering techniques.
+A machine learning/neural networks project for analyzing astronomical spectra from the JADES survey using Variational Autoencoders (VAE) and clustering techniques.

 ## Overview